lambdamore/lambdamore.github.io/posts/WRFAR.md

 The simulations were compared to observations from balloon-borne, ground based and remotely sensed measurements.
 Observed iterms include xxx xxx xxx.

-1, CalWater 2 intensive observing periods
+1, California Land-Falling Jets Experiment (CALJET) in 1998

-2, California Land-Falling Jets Experiment (CALJET)
+2, Pacific Land-Falling Jets Experiment (PACJET) in 2001 aircraft-based field campaigns, dozens of drop- sondes were deployed over the Pacific Ocean in and near the LLJ associated with well-defined (IWV .
+2 cm) ARs

-3, Pacific Land-Falling Jets Experiment (PACJET)
+3, CalWater 2 intensive observing periods CalWater 2015, which has garnered considerable scientific and public interest (Witze 2015)

 airborne dropwindsondes from the CalWater140 2 research flights